Skip to main content

 Patricia Allmer, Professor of Modern and Contemporary Art History at the University of Edinburgh and co-curator

 Cages and other forms of physical constraint, metaphors of psychological and political restriction, appear throughout the exhibition.
 Birgit Jürgenssen’s Caught Happiness 1982 presents an uncomfortably confined, indeterminate form bound and pinned within a metal cage.
-Pipilotti Rist’s film Open My Glade 2000 depicts the artist’s heavily made-up face becoming grotesquely deformed through being pressed against a glass surface, an image of how invisible constraints restrict and disfigure femininity.
+Pipilotti Rist’s film Open My Glade 2000 depicts the artist’s heavily made-up face becoming grotesquely deformed through being pressed against a glass surface, an image of how invisible constraints restrict and disfigure women’s experiences.
 In Meret Oppenheim’s little-known 1970 work Word Wrapped in Poisonous Letters (Becomes Transparent), a minimalist structure made of string, the sculpture’s shadow reveals a direct reference to the familiar symbol of Nazism.

 Other works, such as Renate Bertlmann’s Carmen – Enfant Terrible 2001, explore the connections between patriarchal and sexual power.
 Bertlmann uses kitsch materials and objects found in sex shops to parody a fantasy of feminine passion.
 Eva Wipf’s Untitled (With Crown of Thorns) 1976 combines items the artist found in junk shops and flea markets to explore the uneasy relationship between religious and sexual iconography.